 Boxing Training with a Private Coach

-Even within a more intimate context the content remains the same.
+Even within a more intimate context, the content remains the same.
 Except that you will have even less time to breathe as your training workout intensifies.

-You can find your private coach or instructor via sites like Superprof, but also on individual or professional announcements (at your gym, club and local associations).
+You can find your private coach or instructor via sites like Superprof, but also on individual or professional announcements (at your gym, club, and local associations).

 Be sure to check the references to avoid paying money unnecessarily.

-Obviously, the average prices will be higher for private instruction, but you can enjoy certain benefits such as adaptation at your own pace, personalised advice, you'll learn the fundamentals for your chosen technique, and additional motivation for beginners.
+Obviously, the average prices will be higher for private instruction, but you can enjoy certain benefits such as adaptation at your own pace, personalized advice, you'll learn the fundamentals for your chosen technique, and additional motivation for beginners.

 What Additional Costs are There to Be Aware of Before Starting Boxing Training?

-In all sports a correct practice requires equipment.
+In all sports, a correct practice requires equipment.
 And as much as we wish it was, the kit is never free.